Introducing Physical Exercise,

 Functional exercise is the latest exercise lingo that can be used to explain the recent exercise fads of the wellness movement, as well as the free weights vs. machine controversy in the bodybuilding community.

 In conclusion: from the Natural Health Perspective natural health is about promoting wellness and fitness through the natural therapies of eating a healthy diet, taking nutritional supplements, reaping the benefits of exercise, and having a healthy attitude and resilience in your life.
-While diet is the foundation of Natural Health, only exercise develops and maintains fitness .
-Do not forget that exercise is only one part of the Natural Health Perspective.
-Exercise and diet are moderately difficult to carry out and offer mid-level rewards.

-Please read my Exercise Disclaimer.
+Please read our Exercise Disclaimer.

-<<Back to the Exercise, Health and Fitness
+Introducing Physical Exercise, Natural Health and Fitness Comments:

 1. "A balance of resistance training and aerobic training is recommended for decreasing morbidity and mortality."